Kegbot/kegbot-overview-docs/index.md

-# Kegbot Project Documentation
+# Kegbot Project Docs

 Welcome to the Kegbot Project documentation index.
+This is the place where the official documentation for each Kegbot component lives.

+For a more general overview, please head over to the [Kegbot Project Home Page](https://kegbot.org/).

-## Projects
+## Documentation Index

 [**Kegbot Server Documentation**](https://docs.kegbot.org/projects/kegbot-server)
 : Documentation for Kegbot Server, the brains of any Kegbot system.
 A great place to start if you're just building a Kegbot.